Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 For typical Spanish Christmas delicacies, head to the Feria de Dulces Navidad de la Plaza Isabel II, an enticing gastronomic fair in front of the Royal Theater.
 Here, you’ll find typical festive treats like turrón, polvorones, and candied nuts, as well as Arab pastries, mulled wine, and the ubiquitous churros con chocolate.

 Want to find some unique Christmas gifts?
-The pop-up Mercadillo del Gato Navidad at the Westin Palace is filled with vintage goods, artworks, and jewelry, whereas Mercado de Diseño, held inside the Matadero cultural center (18-19 December), combines live music and street food with original fashion, art, and beauty creations by emerging local designers.
+The pop-up Mercadillo del Gato Navidad at the Westin Palace is filled with vintage goods, artworks, and jewelry, whereas Mercado de Diseño, held inside the Matadero cultural center, combines live music and street food with original fashion, art, and beauty creations by emerging local designers.

 See the Holiday Lights

-Bright blue strings of lights hang loosely above the busy Alcala street; Broadway-like Gran Vía dazzles with huge lit billboards, themed theater posters, and a sequence of cobalt panels designed to mimic a flip book as you walk by, while a huge 12m ball attracts evening strollers in front of the Metropolis building to witness the music coordinated light display.
-The trees along Paseo del Prado have been festooned with fairy lights, dozens of luminous nativity scenes have been installed on the city’s gates, and multicolored irradiant ornaments brighten up the bohemian streets of Malasaña.
+Typically, bright blue strings of lights hang loosely above the busy Alcala street; Broadway-like Gran Vía dazzles with huge lit billboards, themed theater posters, and a sequence of cobalt panels designed to mimic a flip book as you walk by, while a huge 12m ball attracts evening strollers in front of the Metropolis building to witness the music coordinated light display.
+The trees along Paseo del Prado are festooned with fairy lights, dozens of luminous nativity scenes are installed on the city’s gates, and multicolored irradiant ornaments brighten up the bohemian streets of Malasaña.

-The epicenter of holiday fun in Madrid, however, is the area around Puerta del Sol, where a modern origami-inspired metallic tree presides over a sea of people on any given December evening.
+However, the epicenter of holiday fun in Madrid is the area around Puerta del Sol, where a modern origami-inspired metallic tree presides over a sea of people on any given December evening.
 This is also Spain’s most famous place to celebrate New Year’s Eve.
 Along the streets radiating from the bustling, wide-open plaza you’ll find some of the city’s most inventive Christmas light displays, from surreal raindrops to abstract geometric designs conceived by local artists and couturiers.

-Finish your festive walk at the newly revamped Plaza de España, where you can gaze at the capital’s most magnificent Christmas tree, ice skate, or browse the craft fair and tempting gastronomic stalls of the so-called “La Navideña”.
+Finish your festive walk at the newly revamped Plaza de España, where you can gaze at the capital’s most magnificent Christmas tree, ice skate, or browse the craft fair and tempting gastronomic stalls of the so-called “La Navideña”, the square’s annual holiday market.

 Sleep with a View